Healthdirect Free Australian health advice you can count on.

 Types of mental health issues and illnesses - Better Health Channel

-Mental illness is a general term for a group of illnesses that may impact on a person’s thoughts, perceptions, feelings and behaviours.
-Mental illness can make it difficult for someone to cope with work, relationships and other demands.
-Most people can manage their mental illness with medication, counselling or both.
+Mental health issues and illnesses may impact on a person’s thoughts, perceptions, feelings and behaviours.
+Most people can manage their condition with medication, counselling or both.

 Read more on Better Health Channel website